 On the other hand, Pinterest is primarily used by women ages 25 to 44 and 42 percent of female Internet users are on Pinterest, Business Insider reports.
 LinkedIn is known for its highly educated users with high incomes, while few millennials use Facebook regularly.

 A photograph can sell a thousand dresses if it’s the right photograph.
 Using visual media including photographs, videos and infographics to sell products and services is a trend that continues to grow.
 If your company specializes in colorful products that can be displayed beautifully in photographs, or if you have a knack for graphic design or making videos, you have a powerful advantage on social media.

 But be realistic.
 Many small business owners lack the talent to create high-quality images and compelling promotional text.
 Posting a mediocre photograph or poorly written information about your products or business can damage your reputation.
 So, enlist help if needed.
 Get someone with an unbiased opinion to review your content before posting.

 Posting on social media when the inspiration hits you is not an effective plan.
 Write down your business goals and the strategy that will help you reach them.
 Goals may include building a following in your city, driving people to your website or storefront, and creating a sense of community online.

-Small-business owners focused primarily on other businesses and government clients need a more tailored strategy on social media to ensure they reach their desired clients.
-Social media platforms such as Twitter and LinkedIn may provide an effective means to reach those potential clients because those two online services have large and active business-focused communities.
+Small business owners focused primarily on other business clients need a more tailored strategy on social media to ensure they reach their desired clients.
+Social media platforms such as Twitter, Facebook and LinkedIn may provide an effective means to reach those potential clients because those online services have large and active business-focused communities.

-Utilizing Twitter or LinkedIn to sell to business and government customers means identifying potential clients on those platforms and engaging with those clients in meaningful ways.
+Utilizing Twitter, Facebook or LinkedIn to sell to business customers means identifying potential clients on those platforms and engaging with those clients in meaningful ways.
 That could mean publicizing white papers or other relevant news, organizing discussions on industry concerns, or highlighting your expertise in areas of interest to your potential clients.